Is Tulsa a Buyer-Friendly Housing Market: What Buyers Need to Know

 -

-The option to refinance later if rates drop again.
+Flexibility to refinance later if rates drop